-Bucharest is that city whom most people, including artists, mistake for Budapest.
+Bucharest is that city that most people, including artists, mistake it for Budapest.
 In fact, Bucharest is the capital of Romania and it has nothing to do with the Hungarian city of Budapest.
 This being cleared, let’s see what Bucharest has to offer to its visitors.

 We used to call it “Little Paris” once, then it became the city of malls, but the eclectic Romanian capital is definitely much more than that.
 Just think about it: vibrant nightlife, striking architecture, plenty of parks, gardens, galleries, museums and a charming Old Town lined-up with stylish cafes, all waiting to be explored and discovered.

 While in Bucharest, make sure you won’t miss the breathtaking historical center or the outdoor Village Museum, a charming sanctuary representing the history of Romania’s rural architecture.

 Besides the fast-growing process of modernization, the city still keeps the elegance of the past decades, which gives it a truly unique atmosphere.
 Therefore, Bucharest is a great city-break destination for those in love with history, architecture, shopping, social activities and …nightlife.

 Part of UNESCO list, Sighisoara is one of the prettiest and best preserved inhabited citadels in Europe.
 Home to the notorious Vlad the Impaler, the character who inspired Bram Stocker’ Dracula, the city depicts a mythical bygone world, with locals carrying their lives through an indefinite time, a story frame with surreal candy houses and legends entwined between its towers, ramparts and cobblestone alleys.